NASA LA-8 eVTOL Testbed

 - Windows: None

-- Landing gear: A tricycle type landing gear with one downward flange at the front of the aircraft and an inverted V shaped wing for its rear landing gear
+- Landing gear: A tricycle type landing gear with one downward flange at the front of the aircraft and an inverted V-tail for its rear landing gear.
+A wheeled landing gear system has been designed for possible short takeoff and landing (STOL) testing.

 - Safety Features: Distributed Electric Propulsion (DEP), provides safety through redundancy for its passengers and/or cargo.
 DEP means having multiple propellers and motors on the aircraft so if one or more motors or propellers fail, the other working motors and propellers can safely land the aircraft.